-Before you can start your analysis you have to select or upload a dataset:
+Before you can start your analysis you have to upload a dataset (in csv or excel format) or select a demo dataset.

 In the next step you can customize how the data set is processed.
-Note:
+If questions arise check tutorial

 - In particular for uploaded data sets you need to select which type of information is found in which column.
 Check "show fileinput options".